JohnMulligan/CRC_2023_SV_React_Docs/docs/components/canscanding/MenuListDropdownPeople.md

 ```

 ## Description
-The `MenuListDropdown` component is responsible for rendering a dropdown menu with options.
+The `MenuListDropdownPeople` component is responsible for rendering a dropdown menu with options.
 It uses Redux to manage the state and dispatch actions.

 The component consists of the following key elements: